Up to 60% off sofas & mattresses — limited‑time deals.

 Which Sleepy Town Mattress pick is best for side sleepers?

-Helix Midnight Luxe felt the most consistently comfortable at shoulders and hips while keeping alignment stable, especially for people who toss and turn.
+In our side-sleep tests, Helix Midnight Luxe stayed the most consistently comfortable at the shoulders and hips while keeping alignment stable—especially for people who toss and turn.

 Which option felt coolest through the night?

-Aurora Luxe stood out most on cool-to-touch feel and sustained temperature comfort, particularly for testers who run hot.
+Aurora Luxe stood out most for cool-to-the-touch feel and steadier temperature comfort through the night, particularly for testers who run hot.

 What should I choose if I want very firm support?

-Plank Firm Luxe is the clear firmness specialist, especially if you like a flatter “sleep on top” posture.
+Plank Firm Luxe is the clear firmness specialist, especially if you like a flatter “sleep on top” posture and want the option to go extra-firm.

 Which is most resistant to sagging over time?

-Titan Plus felt the most “anti-sag,” with the strongest center support and edge stability under heavier loads.
+Titan Plus felt the most “anti-sag” in our checks, with the strongest center support and edge stability under heavier loads.

 Are any of these good for couples?

-Midnight Luxe performed best overall for motion control and edge confidence, while Plank Firm Luxe also did well if both partners tolerate firm surfaces.
+Midnight Luxe performed best overall for motion control and edge confidence.
+Plank Firm Luxe also did well for motion and edges if both partners tolerate a firm surface.

 Previous post